| | Logistic Regression Analytics Platform

 a and b are, respectively, the slope and intercept of the regression line.
 GeneXproTools draws the regression line and shows both the equation and the R-square in the

-And now solving the logistic equation above for p, gives:
+Log Odds Chart.
+And now solving the logistic equation above for p, gives: which is the formula for evaluating the probabilities with the

 Logistic Regression Model.
 The probabilities estimated for each case are